Permaculture Design Course

 While a COVID-19 test is not required to enter the country, all participants are required to email us proof of a NEGATIVE ANTIGEN test 48 hours prior to arrival to Tacotal, and we ask that all participants also practice social distancing and all social responsible practices before coming.
 You can get a COVID-19 test at various clinics around Costa Rica for $50.
 Look up labs like LABIN.
 If you are landing in Costa Rica and coming straight to us, then you can submit your test from your home country.

-All deposits are non-refundable in any case of illness, country closure or other personal reasons, yet, if you have paid the full payment, you will be reimbursed all except the $500 deposit.
+All deposits are non-refundable in any case of illness, country closure or any other personal reasons, yet, if you have paid the full payment, you will be reimbursed all except the $500 deposit minus all service fees.